The ultimate goal of our spiritual quest is Enlightenment, that is what we all wish to achieve. What is the truth about enlightenment?

 Then, carefree playing was replaced by more serious things in our life.
-From our parents we learned who we are and what our mission in life is.
-We were told that we are young human beings, still in the process of developing and shaping, and becoming an adult is a hard work.
+From our parents, we learned who we are and what our mission in life is.
+We were told that we are young human beings, still in the process of developing and shaping, and becoming an adult is hard work.

 As children we simply had no choice, we had to accept the process, we had to identify with the new image.
 We are therefore moving away from our own inner nature, under the hypnotic attraction of a future goal to be achieved later.
 It is thus understandable that we look upon enlightenment as a goal to be achieved in the future.

 Spurred by our ambitions, we pursue various goals all through our lives.
 Our whole life is a rush.
 We chase our desires and unfulfilled dreams.
 We are attracted by money, power, prestige, a wholesome, happy life.
 We aspire for something all the time, we always want to achieve something.
 This restless rush is instigated by our fear that we are still not what we want to be.
 We are never satisfied, we always want something else, we would like to be better, more beautiful, richer than we are at present.

 Everybody nurtures an idealized image of what he/she would like to be like.
 The mind projects this idealized image into the future and reveals the way leading to it.
 But this image requires a constant rush, stress, anxiety and worry in our life, as nothing is free, we have to struggle to achieve our goals.

 But this is not our own personal tragedy, but that of the entire mankind.
 Generation after generation is conditioned to that attitude by the preceding generations.
 It is a vicious circle, and breaking out of it is almost impossible.